KenVanHoeylandt/Spork-Website/src-4.0/1_Android/3_Examples/RecyclerView.md

 ## Introduction

-To bind `RecyclerView` views, you need to make `RecyclerView.ViewHolder` implement `io.github.sporklibrary.android.interfaces.ViewProvider`.
+To bind `RecyclerView` views, you need to make `RecyclerView.ViewHolder` implement `spork.android.ViewProvider`.

 The following annotations are supported:

  - `@BindView`
  - `@BindClick`
  - `@BindResource`
- - `@Inject`

 ## Example